 Overdrafts are a particularly flexible way of borrowing money to cover a variety of short-term needs, as you only pay interest on the money if you’re actually using it.

 Nowadays, local bank managers only have the power to approve small loans.
 All substantial loans need to be referred to the bank’s central credit control department, which can take weeks or even months to make a decision.

 The bank may also require you to put up personal property as security for a loan.
 This means that if you find yourself unable to make the monthly loan repayments, you risk losing your home.
 The bank has the power to terminate or “call in” a loan if it feels that the borrower is at risk of defaulting on it.
 This could also send your business under.

 British high-street banks also offer an Enterprise Finance Guarantee scheme – replacing the old Small Business Loans Guarantee Scheme – for those with insufficient security of their own.

-Under this scheme, the government guarantees 75% of the loan, which can be for any amount between £1000 and £1 million.
-The current scheme runs until 2014-15 and may be extended.
+Under this scheme, the government guarantees 75% of the loan, which can be for any amount between £1,000 and £1.2 million.

 Make sure you are aware of all the fees and charges that will be levied on a loan or overdraft in addition to the interest charge.
 These charges can sometimes be very substantial – they might include an arrangement fee, transaction fee, renewal fee, management fee, etc.